yuki-oyama/tristan2025-website/content/event/dinner/index.md

 Participants may also choose to drive directly to **The Moon Beach Museum Resort** by rental car.

+- The Google map location is here: [The Moon Beach Museum Resort](https://maps.app.goo.gl/RGRPWEni3UUDVgjP8)
+- <span style="color: red;">**Drunk driving is strictly prohibited in Japan.**</span>
-Please note that a parking permit is required to park at the Gala Dinner venue.
+- Please note that a parking permit is required to park at the Gala Dinner venue.
 If you need one, please inform the staff during the conference.

 ---